Understand the key aspects of Royal Decree 214/2025 on carbon footprint -

 1. Implement a structured management plan

-Classifying waste according to the LER Code ensures proper traceability and avoids administrative penalties.
-It also helps identify recovery opportunities for each type of waste.
+Classifying waste with the LER code ensures traceability, avoids administrative penalties and makes it easier to spot recovery opportunities for each type of waste.

 3. Promote internal recycling

-Setting up recycling systems within the organization (paper, plastics, metals) reduces the volume sent to external managers and can even generate direct savings on material purchases.
+Setting up recycling systems within the organisation (paper, plastics and metals) reduces the volume sent to external managers and can generate direct savings on material purchases.

 5. Adopt circular economy practices

-Circular economy turns waste into resources through reuse, composting, and energy recovery.
-Common examples include generating biogas from organic waste or selling by-products to other industries.
+The circular economy turns waste into resources through reuse, composting and energy recovery.
+Generating biogas from organic waste or selling by-products to other industries are common examples.
+The zero waste model takes this approach to its limit.

-The Spanish Packaging and Packaging Waste Royal Decree requires companies to rethink packaging design and use.
-Reducing weight, using recyclable materials, or implementing returnable systems lowers logistics costs and improves environmental footprint.
+Packaging rules, with extended producer responsibility and Regulation (EU) 2025/40, force a rethink of how packaging is designed and used.
+Cutting weight, using recyclable materials or rolling out returnable systems lowers logistics costs and improves your environmental footprint.

 7. Segregate waste at source

-Proper separation at the point of generation facilitates subsequent treatment and reduces transportation and management costs.
-Providing separate containers in plants or offices is a simple and effective measure.
+Correct separation at the point of generation makes downstream treatment easier and reduces transport and management costs.
+Providing dedicated containers in plants or offices is a simple, effective measure.

-The e-SIR platform enables digital waste transfer management and flow monitoring, ensuring regulatory compliance and administrative efficiency.
+Spain's e-SIR platform lets you process waste transfers and control flows digitally, ensuring regulatory compliance and greater administrative efficiency.

 The success of any strategy depends on people.
-Training in segregation, storage, and risk prevention protocols ensures consistency and prevents errors that could lead to penalties.
+Training in segregation, storage and risk-prevention protocols ensures consistency and prevents errors that can lead to penalties.

 10. Measure and report results

-Including waste indicators in sustainability reports or ESG disclosures strengthens transparency with customers and investors.
-It also demonstrates, with data, the savings achieved and the positive impact of the strategy.
+Bringing waste indicators into your sustainability reports or ESG disclosures strengthens transparency with customers and investors, and lets you demonstrate the savings achieved and the positive impact of the strategy with hard data.

 Direct economic benefits of waste management